-This post first appeared on The Purple Pumpkin Blog in December 2011.
-I have updated this post (added Pinterest buttons)
+This is a repost and first appeared on The Purple Pumpkin Blog in December 2011.

 At £2.50 for the kit which contains all the dry ingredients (and the splash of brandy needed for the frosting), plus instructions and cupcake cases to make 12 cupcakes, I’d say that this is a bargain!